ReidWilliams/GANs/README.md

 You'll need Python 3, Tensorflow, NumPy, Pillow, and SciPy.
 You'll also need a training dataset.
 You can try starting with the CelebA celebrity faces [dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).

 All images in the training set need to be the same size and both width and height dimensions need to be a multiple of 32.
-Rather than build cropping/resizing of the dataset into the model, I use [ImageMagick](https://www.imagemagick.org).
+Rather than doing cropping/resizing of the dataset in the model, I use [ImageMagick](https://www.imagemagick.org).
 I have an ImageMagick cheat sheet [here](https://gist.github.com/ReidWilliams/53845baae2d2d2cc5fe49ca2d7c90b8a#file-imagemagick-sh).

 Once you have everything installed and a dataset:
 ```